Bonjour Tristesse: Reception

 An early brief review of Irene Ash's English translation (John Murray, 1955), in The Times of 19 May 1955, describes it as "An unusual little fiction ... written by a 19-year-old girl from the Dordogne ... a nice piece of precocity".
 The reviewer in The Spectator of the same date said "Bonjour, Tristesse, which has achieved remarkable celebrity by virtue of its subject-matter and its authoress's age, is a vulgar, sad little book".

-Translation into English
+Translations into English

 Bonjour Tristesse was translated into English by Irene Ash in 1955.
-Ash's translation censors much of the amoral and sexual themes of the original text, removing over 100 lines of Sagan's original writing to make it more palatable for British publication.
-A later 2013 translation by Heather Lloyd includes the full uncensored text.
+Ash's translation censors much of the amoral and sexual themes of the original text, removing over 100 lines of Sagan's original writing to make it more palatable for contemporary British publication.
+A 2013 translation by Heather Lloyd includes the full uncensored text.